StefanoMela/game-dev-vanilla-js/readme.md

 # Game Development with JavaScript

-My take on the freeCodeCamp.org](https://www.freecodecamp.org/news/learn-javascript-game-development-full-course/) game development with Vanilla JavaScript
+My take on the [freeCodeCamp.org](https://www.freecodecamp.org/news/learn-javascript-game-development-full-course/) course game development with Vanilla JavaScript

 This course is made out of 9 separate projects.
 In this series of projects you will learn everything you need to make your own 2D animated games, from sprite animation to state management.